aasthas2022/100-Days-Of-Code-Using-Python/README.md

 - **Band Name Generator:**
   - Developed a simple Band Name Generator using user input for city and pet names.

-## Day 2 - Section 2: Beginner - Understanding Data Types and How to Manipulate Strings
+## Day 2 - Understanding Data Types and How to Manipulate Strings

 - **Subscripting:**